cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 * deactivate all optimization features for all users

 This operation will NOT:
-* cancel the subscription made by user in WHMCS or other billing
+* cancel the subscription made by user in WHMCS or other billing.
+User's subscription stays alive and user will still be charged in billing system unless hoster manually makes a refund

 ### Logs